-If temporary pavement is to be incorporated in the final pavement structure, it must minimally meet the structural requirements given in Section 2.2 of this Exhibit.
-Additionally, the pavement must be free of cracks and distortion prior to overlay.
+If temporary pavement is to be incorporated in the final pavement structure, it must be free of cracks and distortion prior to overlay.
 If the pavement has visible wear or deterioration, then take remedial action to improve or repair the pavement to the Department's satisfaction prior to overlaying.
-Overlay shall not be less than 200 psy Surface Type A and 110 psy
+Overlay shall not be less than 200 psy Surface Type A and 110 psy OGFC.
+Falling Weight Deflectometer and coring data is included in Attachment C for information only.